In conversation with Shravan Shankar, Co-Founder of Climake

 It is so easy for especially the younger generation to get swayed by pessimistic social media posts about climate change and believe that there is no hope for the future.
 Shravan Shankar helped in dispelling myths in this context to present the truth- There is hope.
 Considerable efforts are being made in India to figure out the best ways to transform the way we live and fight climate change in the process.

-At the Young Executives' Club we have been discussing various aspects of climate change over the last few weeks.
+At the Young Writers' Club we have been discussing various aspects of climate change over the last few weeks.
 We have made an effort to understand this phenomenon, we have discussed the standard solutions that are being suggested and tried to discover the challenges that are involved in implementing those proposed solutions in life like scenarios.
 Some of the young executives took the initiative to even bring interesting anecdotes from the news in this context.
 It can be a very confusing time for especially teens who are likely to be exposed to different sorts of information on the internet and get swayed easily.
 One of the teens for instance, shared a social media post that showcased a girl protesting against the authorities for not acting soon enough to reverse climate change.
 She wore a t-shirt that read "We have only 1028 days left."
 The reactions to this post were mixed.
 The discussion ended thankfully on a positive note thanks to one of the teens providing more facts connected to this media post, thus enabling the others to dismiss the post as insignificant.

 Enabling the teens to become well informed in order to take social media and internet posts with a pinch of salt.

 The best way to obtain reliable information is to have a conversation with an expert in the field.
 Shravan Shankar, the co-founder of Climake was invited to talk with the teens.
 He has been in this field since 2009.
 He presented the facts in such a way that the big picture became easy enough for them to comprehend and absorb.